 - Black Dude Dies First: Subverted.
 While the original Lawrence Barnes died in 2, the nanosuit has copied his personality and memories, and in the end it recreates how he looked by altering its own structure.

 - Clingy Costume: Nanosuits are extremely hard to remove from their wearers, with the majority of removals resulting in the death of the wearer due to shock.

 - Cloning Blues: Prophet has a hard time accepting that he is not the "real" Lawrence Barnes.
 Several people treat him as the same, but often still point out that he is really just Barnes' old suit.

 - Clones Are People, Too: Prophet does his best to prove that he is still human, no matter what has happened to his original body.

 - Brought Down to Badass: Psycho was stripped of his nanosuit before the game started, a turn of events that provides him with a lot of rage and angst.
 While it often regulates him to support roles for Prophet, his feats repeatedly remind you that he has serves in BOTH the British S.A.S. and the U.S. Army Special Forces.
 In the Epilogue, he shows that you don't need a nanosuit to become an apex predator.

-- Book-Ends: The ending has Prophet falling into the bay of Lingshan Island that Nomad fell into at the start of Crysis 1.
-Then has Prophet, now assuming the form and name of the original Lawrence Barnes, retiring and living on the island.
+- Book Ends: The ending has Prophet falling into the bay of Lingshan Island that Nomad fell into at the start of Crysis 1.
+The final cutscene shows Prophet, now assuming the form and name of the original Lawrence Barnes, retiring and living on the island.

 - Car Fu: You can run over enemies or even just kick cars into them.